 - Train line managers and supervisors to manage people well.
-Line managers are key to employee wellbeing.
-Good line managers ensure people’s workloads are manageable, provide clear objectives and give constructive feedback.
-They also offer support and flexibility if their employees have health problems or struggle to manage caring responsibilities.
+Line managers are key to employee wellbeing and should ensure people’s workloads and deadlines are manageable.
+They should provide clear objectives and give constructive feedback, as part of a trust-based relationship with people.
+They should have the confidence to have sensitive conversations with people and offer support and flexibility if a team member needs adjustments to help manage their health and work.

-- Provide early access to occupational health support and other specialist sources of help, such as counselling.
+- Provide early access to occupational health support and other specialist sources of help, such as counselling or physiotherapy.

-- Develop an evidence-based understanding of the causes of absence and unhealthy practices, such as ‘presenteeism’ and ‘leaveism’.
-Unless the underlying issues prompting people’s behaviours are addressed, efforts to support employees and improve health and wellbeing will be short-lived.
+- Develop an evidence-based understanding of the causes of absence and unhealthy practices in your organisation, such as ‘presenteeism’ and ‘leaveism’.
+Unless the underlying issues prompting people’s attendance and behaviours are addressed, efforts to improve health and wellbeing will be short-lived.

 - Tailor policies and practices to organisational and employee needs.
 There is no ‘one-size-fits-all’ approach to designing an effective employee wellbeing strategy – its content should be based on the organisation’s unique needs and characteristics, and of course those of its employees.

-- Build a more robust organisational framework to promote good mental wellbeing and foster a culture where people can talk about mental health and seek help where needed.
+- Build a robust organisational framework to promote good mental wellbeing and foster a culture where people can talk about mental health and seek help where needed.

-- Carry out a risk assessment or audit on work-related stress across the workforce, as part of a preventive approach.
+- Carry out a risk assessment or audit on work-related stress across the workforce, as part of a preventive approach to identify its main causes.

 CIPD resources and references

 - Health and wellbeing at work survey report

 Guidance and factsheets